How to Pack a Hiking Backpack or Bugout Bag

-- Sleeping bag.
+The bottom of the bag is usually reserved for items that you don’t need to get at quickly.
+When packing my bag, I usually reserve this space for things like my tent, and my sleeping bag; gear that I’ll pull out once I’ve made it to camp.
 Most hiking packs have an area at the bottom of the bag for your sleeping bag.
-It’s a good idea to keep your sleeping bag separated from heavier gear because compressing some bags can cause damage resulting in warmth.
+It’s a good idea to keep your sleeping bag separated from heavier gear, because compressing some bags can cause damage to the bag, resulting in a loss of warmth.

 Some bags also have a bottom compartment specifically designed for your tent or shelter; this can be particularly useful in bad weather.
 The last thing you want to do in a rainstorm is unpack your whole bag just to get to your tent.